rezasalimi01/js-product-page/README.md

 - Improve UI with animations.

 ## Author
-Developed by Reza Salimi.
+Developed by Reza Salimi
 Feel free to connect!

 ---
 ### Happy Coding! 🚀